 AUBURN/OPELIKA ESTATE PLANNING, PROBATE, & TRUST LAW ATTORNEYS

-At Alsobrook & Agricola, we know that being prepared for the future can save time and money when it comes to estates.
-Proper estate planning is a continuing process and should be started as soon as you have assets important enough to preserve for those you care for.
+At Alsobrook Jackson, Attorneys at Law we know that being prepared for the future can save time and money when it comes to estates.
+Attorney Raymond Jackson, understands the proper estate plan is a continuing process and should be started as soon as you have assets important enough to preserve for those you care for.
 Great estate plans are designed to grow with you as your life goes on and your goals change.
 We work hard on these plans because they are important.
 The lack of proper planning can cause unwanted taxes to those we wish to take care of.
 Our estate planning services include:

 - preparation of wills,